 Problem for the diaphragm

 Chronically held abdominal muscles leave no space for the diaphragm to move.
 The importance of a freely moving diaphragm for our wellbeing cannot be stressed enough.
 The diaphragm is a big dome-like structure dividing the upper and lower part of the trunk.
-It descends and broadens during inhalation, causing the belly to widen and expand outward, and it ascends back up into the chest, drawing the abdomen in and slightly upwards with the inhalation.
-As it moves it massages and has a positive impact on the abdominal organs below and the heart above.
+It descends and broadens during inhalation, causing the belly to widen and expand outward.
+It moves back up into the chest, drawing the abdomen in and slightly upwards with the inhalation.
+As it moves, the diaphragm massages and has a positive impact on the abdominal organs below and the heart above.

 When the diaphragm moves freely, it enables abdominal breathing, a deeper and calming way to breathe.
 The first session of my video guides you to find this relaxed abdominal breathing.
-It is very useful to master this skill as you can consciously focus on abdominal breathing to calm your mind in a stressful situation.
+It is very useful to master this skill.
+After all, consciously focusing on abdominal breathing helps to calm the mind in a stressful situation.
 If the diaphragm has become rigid, due to stress or tightly held abdominal muscles, the resulting superficial breathing in the top of the lungs leads to anxiety and even more stress.

-When the movement of the diaphragm is restricted, our breathing mechanism has to rely on the work of minor respiratory muscles, which is less efficient, requires more effort and results in shallower breathing.
-Not only is it a waste of energy, but it also has a negative impact on the nervous system.
+When the movement of the diaphragm is restricted, our breathing mechanism has to rely on the work of minor respiratory muscles.
+These are less efficient, require more effort and result in shallower breathing.
+Not only is this shallow breathing a waste of energy, but it also has a negative impact on the nervous system.

 What about the back?